Bald Butte Lavender Farm

 Lavender Northwest

 Bald Butte Lavender Farm (BBLF) is located in Whitman County in southeastern Washington.
-BBLF’s mission is to provide current and future lavender lovers with sustainably, locally grown lavender products and crafts at a fair price with excellent personal service and follow-up support.
+Our mission is to provide you with sustainably, locally grown lavender products, plants, and crafts with friendly personal service and follow-up support.

 Website Resources